afewell/AnsibleNSX101/Lab2-NSXDeploy/README.md

 # Deploying NSX Manager with Ansible
 Lab 2 provides instructions on using Ansible to deploy NSX Manager and register it with SSO and vCenter.
 To complete this section, you will need to provide your own licensed access to NSX Manager software.
-The reference lab and OneCloud vApps for this course use VMware-NSX-Manager-6.2.5-4818372, however these instructions should also work with other recent/current versions of NSX Manager.
+The reference lab and OneCloud vApps for this course use VMware-NSX-Manager-6.2.5-4818372.
+These instructions may also work with other versions of NSX Manager, however please note the lab materials in this course were developed and tested using only the versions of the software specified.

 This Lab includes the following sections: